 Bartolo Colón: At 45 years old, Colón is the oldest active player in the Majors and is somehow still pitching like an ace.
-At least, an ace by Rangers standards; his 3.51 ERA is 23rd in the league among starters and he's served up the fourth-most homers in the AL. He is one of just ten AL starting pitchers to boast a WHIP under 1.00, though, and does not walk anybody—in 56 innings so far, he's issued just five bases on balls.
+At least, an ace by Rangers standards; his 5.18 ERA is nothing to crow about and he's served up the third-most homers in the league.
+He does have outstanding control, though, and has walked just 1.67 batters per nine innings.

 Jeff Banister: After taking the Rangers to the playoffs in his first two years as a big-league manager, Banister saw how the other half lives last season.
 Losing Adrian Beltre for much of the year and poor campaigns from Rougned Odor, Mike Napoli, Joey Gallo, and others consigned the team to mediocrity no matter how well Banister did his job.
 Three seasons might be too small a sample size to declare him one of the game's better managers, but having won AL Manager of the Year in 2015—without having had any managerial experience at any level before that—and been runner-up for the award the next year, it's possible this guy actually knows what he's doing.